sebastianseilund/stack2source/README.md

 `opts` is an object with the following keys:

 - `urlWhitelist`: Defines the URLs stack2source is allowed to access when fetching JS- and sourcemap files.
 Can either be an array of path prefixes, an array of regular expressions, or a mix of prefixes and regular expressions.
 To allow all URLs (not recommended) set it to just the string `'*'`.
+- `maxStackLength`: Sets an upper limit to the length of the `input` string argument.
+Will truncate `input` to this length if necessary.
+Defaults to `10000`.

 The result of `stack2source` is a `Stack` object.
 If `callback` is set and is a function, it will be invoked with the result.
 You can also omit `opts` and supply a callback function as the second argument.
 Otherwise a promise is returned, which resolves with the result.